freeluncher/windows95-portfolio/README.md

 ---

-© 2025 Your Name — This project is for portfolio/demo purposes only.
+© 2025 Gandhi Satria Dewa — This project is for portfolio/demo purposes only.
 Not affiliated with Microsoft.